So by now most of you will have already read a tonne of travel hacks on how to bag cheap flights, and compare deals online.

 4. Extending your stay

-Whilst bagging a great deal online is the way to go, what most hostels don’t tell you is that if you check the prices on their websites and happen to find a cheaper deal elsewhere, the hostel/reception will match that price.
+Whilst bagging a great deal online is the way to go, what most hostels don’t tell you is that if you check the prices on their websites and find a cheaper deal elsewhere, the hostel/reception will match that price so do ask.

 Better still if you get to know the staff and make a great impression, they may even throw you in a freebie breakfast. 😉

-Tip* Its always a good idea to ask at reception first, I’ve often found that by asking for an extension staff do really help to get you the best deal.
+Tip* Its always a good idea to ask at reception first, I’ve often found that by asking about extending my stay the staff do really help to get you the best deal.

 5. Food and drink